A glance at US mortgage rates | WTOP

-Long-term U.S. mortgage rates increased to their highest averages since the start of August, according to mortgage buyer Freddie Mac.
+Long-term U.S. mortgage rates ticked up this week amid strength in the economy, according to mortgage buyer Freddie Mac.

 |